This section describes how to work with discussion components in Studio.

 On the Discussion page, you cannot see category and subcategory names of discussion components that you created until after the course has started and the unit is released.
 For more details about when discussion topics are visible, see Understanding When Learners Can See Discussion Topics.

-When you add a discussion component to a unit, in the LMS, learners see only the display name of the discussion component, the category and subcategory, and a Show Discussion option.
+When you add a discussion component to a unit, in the LMS, learners see only the discussion, together with the display name of the discussion component, the category, and the subcategory.
 EdX recommends that you add an HTML component before each discussion component where you add some text to introduce the discussion topic.

 Content-specific topics that you add using discussion components are included on the course Discussion page in the same way as course-wide discussion topics as included.
 In the following example, the category (1) and the subcategory (2) of the discussion component is shown in the list of discussion topics.